-All staff understand the Cheshire East Safeguarding Children's Partnership (CESCP) 'Continuum of Need' and Child Protection procedures; (see Timely Support - link above) to ensure that the needs of our children are effectively assessed; decisions are based on a child's development needs, parenting capacity and family & environmental factors.
+All staff understand the Cheshire East Safeguarding Children's Partnership (CESCP) 'Threshold of Need Guidance' and Child Protection procedures; Right Help, Right Time - Delivering effective support for children and families in Cheshire East, Multi Agency Threshold of Need Guidance - (see link in previous section) to ensure that the needs of our children are effectively assessed; decisions are based on a child's development needs, parenting capacity and family & environmental factors.
 We ensure that the most appropriate referrals are made.
 We actively support multi agency planning for these children and, in doing so, provide information from the child's point of view; bringing their lived experience to life as evidenced by observations or information provided.
 Staff know how to pass on any concerns no matter how trivial they seem.